 Maybe we should just focus on communicating one person to another?

 Let’s have an open and honest dialogue without any artificial sales pressure.
-Sales happens as a natural result of being patient, educating your client, answering all of your client’s questions and being authentic.
+Assuming what you are providing has value, sales happen as a natural result of being authentic and patient while educating your clients and answering their questions.